shaiguitar/resque_stuck_queue/README.md

 heartbeat_key:
 	optional, name of keys to keep track of the last good resque heartbeat time

+triggered_key:
+	optional, name of keys to keep track of the last trigger time

 logger:
 	optional, pass a Logger.
 Default a ruby logger will be instantiated.
 Needs to respond to that interface.